-- 3.17.5 Bodywork may deflect no more than 5mm vertically when a 2000N load is applied vertically to it at a point which lies on the car centre line and 380mm rearward of the front wheel centre line.
-The load will be applied in an upward direction using a 50mm diameter ram.
-Stays or structures between the front of the bodywork lying on the reference plane and the survival cell may be present for this test, provided they are completely rigid and have no system or mechanism which allows non-linear deflection during any part of the test. - 3.17.6 The uppermost aerofoil element lying behind the rear wheel centre line may deflect no more than 5mm horizontally when a 500N load is applied horizontally.
+- a) Joints, bearings pivots or any other form of articulation. - b) Dampers, hydraulics or any form of time dependent component or structure. - C) Buckling members or any component or design which may have, or is suspected of having, any non-linear characteristics. - d) Any parts which may systematically or routinely exhibit permanent deformation. - 3.17.6 The uppermost aerofoil element lying behind the rear wheel centre line may deflect no more than 5mm horizontally when a 500N load is applied horizontally.
 The load will be applied 950mm above the reference plane at three separate points which lie on the car centre line and 190mm either side of it.
 The loads will be applied in a rearward direction using a suitable 25mm wide adapter which must be supplied by the relevant team. - 3.17.7 The forward-most aerofoil element lying behind the rear wheel centre line and which lies more than 730mm above the reference plane may deflect no more than 2mm vertically when a 200N load is applied vertically.
 The load will be applied in line with the trailing edge of the element at any point across its width.
 The loads will be applied using a suitable adapter, supplied by the relevant team, which: - may be no more than 50mm wide; - which extends no more than 10mm forward of the trailing edge; - incorporates an 8mm female thread in the underside. - 3.17.8 In order to ensure that the requirements of Article 3.15 are respected, the FIA reserves the right to introduce further load/deflection tests on any part of the bodywork which appears to be (or is suspected of), moving whilst the car is in motion.